-Committed to remaining an accredited child development facility, the Brockport Child Development Center fosters personal growth, creativity, and friendship for the children of students, faculty and staff of the College at Brockport, and the families of the greater Brockport community.
+Committed to remaining an accredited child development facility, the Brockport Child Development Center fosters personal growth, creativity, and friendship for the children of students, faculty and staff of SUNY Brockport, and the families of the greater Brockport community.

 Diversity: The Brockport Child Development Center respects, values, and celebrates individual and community differences.